eliezerBrasilian/eliezerBrasilian/README.md

-# Hello, I'm Eliezer - React-Native Developer 👋
+# Hello, I'm Eliezer - A Fullstack Developer 👋

 As a passionate Full-Stack Developer, I specialize in creating comprehensive solutions that encompass both front-end and back-end development.
-With expertise in JavaScript and C#, I build robust and elegant applications to meet modern business needs.

 ## About Me

-I take pride in delivering exceptional freelance development services.
-With a strong foundation in Full-Stack Development, my commitment to excellence ensures that every project is executed with precision and innovation.
-Whether it's refining the user experience or architecting the back-end infrastructure, I aim for nothing less than excellence.
+I like playing emulator games on my laptop, mainly PS2 games, this is my hobby.
+When taking about programmer, I'm going well, now I focused only in things that its important for my job and for my carrer.

 ## Skills and Technologies

 My toolkit includes:

 - Front-End: HTML5, CSS3, JavaScript
-- Back-End: Node.js (Express)
+- Back-End: Node.js, Spring Boot
-- Database: MySQL, PostgreSQL, Firebase
+- Database: MySQL, PostgreSQL, Firebase,
 - .NET Development with C#
-- Mobile: React Native, Kotlin
+- Mobile: React Native, Jetpack Compose
 - Version Control: Git

 ## Connect with Me